 More information is available at www.lsu.edu/cmst or by contacting our undergraduate advisor Mr. Kent Filbel (kfilli@lsu.edu), whose hours are posted at his office, 135 Coates Hall.

-i Some components of this syllabus were adapted from materials previously developed by Brandi Quesenberry & Dr. Marlene Preston, Department of Communication, Virginia Tech.
+i Some components of this syllabus were adapted from the language of and materials previously developed by Brandi Quesenberry & Dr. Marlene Preston, Department of Communication, Virginia Tech, and Dr. Kathleen Searles, Department of Political Science, LSU.